Zingaia

-Zingaia is a musical group in the genres of contemporary world music, new-age music and Ethnic electronica.
+Zingaia is an American musical group in the genres of contemporary world music, new-age music and Ethnic electronica.
 They have released three albums and have appeared on six compilations, including the Billboard charting album Buddha-Lounge 3.

 Their music includes multi-cultural instrumentation, vocals, hand-drums and other percussion.
 Popular themes are mythology, Neopaganism, Goddesses, Shamanism, and trance-dance.
 They are based in Las Vegas, Nevada.
 Author Oberon Zell-Ravenheart describes Zingaia's music as "techno-tantra-trance music dedicated to sacred lovers and to the Goddess in all Her many aspects."

 Background

 Zingaia is the project of husband and wife team, Michael and Katlyn Breene, that they started in the early 1990s.
 Michael creates the music in his studio, often in collaboration with other musicians and singers.
 Katlyn creates the album covers and writes most of the lyrics.
 Pianist and keyboard player by trade, Michael’s career includes a wide variety of musical styles and influences.
 His roots are as a jazz pianist (he toured with the legendary Sarah Vaughan and jazz greats Freddie Hubbard and Jon Hendricks), and later played in rock, funk and country groups, as well as large orchestras.
 Katlyn created the art for album covers for several other recording artists as well, including Sophia, EverStar, and Gary Stadler, whose wife Tamara Stadler wrote lyrics for several Zingaia songs.

 According to the liner notes on Zingaia's 2000 release, Dancers of Twilight, lead vocals are performed by Abbi Spinner, who co-wrote the lyrics with Katlyn Breene.
 Abbi Spinner's husband and partner, stage magician Jeff McBride, founder of the McBride Magic & Mystery School, is credited for "special guest vocal" on one of the songs.